ym2805/XIM-GSAPP-Fa20/src/projects/Fall_2020/The Great Outdoors.md

 2. If we are treating this as a proof-of-concept to illustrate the viability of this type of computational approach to the city, what are the next steps for implementation?

 ***We challenge how the buildings and public shared spaces are planned and designed separatly.
 We would recommend the results of the model to the District Community Council.
-The public space for city-use should be included as an essential part of the architectural design. ***
+The public space for city-use should be included as an essential part of the architectural design***

 ***To calculate the budget, the construction phases, and the influences to the existing urban context***